diogoaurelio/schedoscopeWiki/Schedoscope-at-a-Glance.md

 * reloading the view in case its dependencies, structure, or logic have changed is as simple as (it is just the same):

         materialize -v schedoscope.example.osm.processed/Nodes/2013/06

+  In case they haven't changed, nothing will be reloaded.

 * monitoring a view's load state is as simple as: